Does Breaking a Lease Hurt Your Credit?

 When Breaking a Lease Hurts Your Credit

-Unlike mortgage payments, rent payments aren’t reported to the credit bureaus.
-But breaking a lease can still affect your credit if it results in unpaid debt.
+Unlike mortgage payments, rent payments usually aren't reported to the credit bureaus.2 But breaking a lease may still affect your credit if it results in unpaid debt.

 When Breaking a Lease Won’t Hurt Your Credit